goutham80808/cliamp/docs/plugins.md

 # Lua Plugins

 cliamp has a Lua 5.1 plugin system.
 Plugins can hook into playback events (scrobbling, notifications, status bar output) and add custom visualizers.
-Each plugin runs in an isolated VM — a crash in one plugin cannot affect others or the player.
+Each plugin runs in an isolated VM.
+A crash in one plugin cannot affect others or the player.

 Plugins live in `~/.config/cliamp/plugins/`.
 Create the directory: